 Third Street Corner Building through August 2023 and Option to Purchase.
 The Company leased a nearby closed casino in August 2018 and reopened it in November 2018.
 The reopened casino did not produce enough incremental revenue to offset the incremental costs, and it was closed in September 2020.
 The Company has the right to purchase the casino at any time during the lease term, as extended.
-Currently, the purchase price is \$2.7 million if exercised by October 31, 2021 and increases to \$2.8 million for purchase dates thereafter.
+Currently, the purchase price is \$2.8 million as of November 1, 2021.

 As part of the Chamonix development project, this building is currently used as office space for construction personnel, obviating the need for construction trailers.
 The lease includes a minimum three-year term with annual lease payments of \$0.2 million, and was subsequently extended in June 2021 for an additional two years with annual lease payments of \$0.3 million.
-Beginning in March 2021, such rent expenses have been capitalized as construction costs for Chamonix.

 Grand Lodge Casino Lease through August 2023.
-The Company's subsidiary, Gaming Entertainment (Nevada), LLC, has a lease with Hyatt Equities, L.L.C. ("Hyatt") to operate the Grand Lodge Casino.
-The lease is collateralized by the Company's interests under the lease and property (as defined in the lease) and is subordinate to the liens of the 2028 Notes (see Note 5).
-Hyatt currently has an option to purchase the Company's leasehold interest and related operating assets of the Grand Lodge Casino, subject to assumption of applicable liabilities.
+The Company's subsidiary, Gaming Entertainment (Nevada), LLC, has a lease with Incline Hotel, LLC, the owner of the Hyatt Regency Lake Tahoe Resort ("Hyatt Lake Tahoe"), to operate the Grand Lodge Casino.
+The lease was assigned to Incline Hotel, LLC when it purchased the Hyatt Lake Tahoe in September 2021.
+It is collateralized by the Company's interests under the lease and property (as defined in the lease) and is subordinate to the liens of the 2028 Notes (see Note 5).
+The lessor currently has an option to purchase the Company's leasehold interest and related operating assets of the Grand Lodge Casino, subject to assumption of applicable liabilities.
 The option price is an amount equal to the Grand Lodge Casino's positive working capital, plus Grand Lodge Casino's earnings before interest, income taxes, depreciation and amortization ("EBITDA") for the twelve-month period preceding the acquisition (or pro-rated if less than twelve months remain on the lease), plus the fair market value of the Grand Lodge Casino's personal property.
 The current monthly rent of \$166,667 is applicable through the remaining lease term ending in August 2023.

-In July 2020, the Company executed a fifth amendment to the Hyatt lease that retroactively reduced rent amounts due during the closure period, specifically a 25% reduction in rent for March 2020 and a 50% reduction in rent for each of April and May of 2020.
-Such reductions totaled \$208,000 and such benefit is being amortized over the remaining life of the lease.
+In July 2020, the Company executed a fifth amendment to the facilities lease that retroactively reduced rent amounts due during the closure period, specifically a 25% reduction in rent for March 2020 and a 50% reduction in rent for each of April and May of 2020.
+Such reductions totaled \$208,000 and such benefit was amortized over the remaining life of the lease.